 Seriously, I’m going there...
 You do have the option of cheating.
 It’s easy to do, just try searching Google for ‘google analytics exam answers’.
 Done.
 But before you head to Google and start checking out all of the questions in the exam I’m going to get you to answer the following question for me…

 Why do you want to cheat on the exam?

 What’s cheating on the exam going to prove?
 I can tell you from experience cheating on the exam just to get a certificate isn’t going to make you stand out from the crowd.
 In fact it could come back to bite you if you ever run into someone who really did study for the exam.
 This leads on to our next topic…

 What are the benefits of being a Google Analytics qualified individual?

 You get a pretty certificate that you can print and hang on your wall, you can say that you’re qualified in Google Analytics on your CV and add it as a certification to your LinkedIn profile.
 You even have the option to share a link so that people can verify you’ve passed the exam.

 But the real benefit of being a Google Analytics qualified individual is sharing your passion for this amazing tool.
 In the end being a Google Analytics pro isn’t about an exam it’s about actually getting your hands dirty and using the tool.
 Definitely take the exam to show you’re awesome, but also make sure you know how to use it and hone your skills.

 How to sit the exam

-First you’ll need to head to Google Partners.
+First you’ll need to head to Google Academy for Ads.
 If you already have a profile, then once you login you should be good to go.
-If you’re new to Google Partners then you’ll need to select the option to ‘Join’ and follow the steps to create your profile.
+If you’re new to Academy for Ads, then you'll need to follow the steps to create your profile.